Supply Chain Standards for Web Developers

 - Join the conversation, Join) the edi3 Slack team and subscribe to as many channels as you wish (there’s one for each spec and a general channel).
 You can join the conversation, make suggestions, or ask questions and get help.

 - Help with development.
 Github is our main tool for development of the edi3 specifications and reference implementations.
 It’s all in the open and all open source.
 Feel free to leave us comments or report a bug in the relevant GitHub issue list.
-However if you’d like to make some substantive contribution to our work then you must first register as a UN/CEFACT expert as described on the governance page.
+Your contributions remain your IP but you should be prepared to release your IP if and when any edi3 specifications are offered as initial contributions to formal standards work at UN/CEFACT or other similar entities.